Medical Cannabis Program of New Mexico

 The medical cannabis program of New Mexico allows residents with qualifying medical conditions to register a medical cannabis card with the NM Department of Health.

-Moving to New Mexico?
+Recently Moved to New Mexico?

 Second, you must provide proof of a qualifying medical condition by providing medical records.